SinaHkz/k-mean-algorithm-for-color-quantization/README.md

 * Increasing K will improve image fidelity but will also increase computational time.
 * The algorithm may take longer for high-resolution images due to the larger number of pixels to process.

+## Contact me

+For any questions or suggestions, feel free to open an issue or contact me at sina.hakimzadeh.1401@gmail.com.